Apply for public housing

 - pay slips from your job

-- for self employed people a copy of your last tax return
+- for self employed people a copy of your previous financial year notice of assessment for income tax from the Australian Taxation Office

 - proof in writing of pensions from overseas or veteran's affairs.